dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/popup/handling-postbacks-from-a-popup-control-without-an-updatepanel-cs.md

 [!code-html[Main](handling-postbacks-from-a-popup-control-without-an-updatepanel-cs/samples/sample3.html)]

 In the server-side code, the value of the hidden field must be read.
-Since hidden form fields are trivial to manipulate, a whitelist approach to validate the hidden value is required.
+Since hidden form fields are trivial to manipulate, a safelist approach to validate the hidden value is required.
 Once the correct text box has been identified, the date from the calendar is written into it.

 [!code-aspx[Main](handling-postbacks-from-a-popup-control-without-an-updatepanel-cs/samples/sample4.aspx)]